gtech-mulearn/Pathway-AI-Bootcamp/Basic Of LLM Part-2.md

-Absolutely!
-Here's the text with child-like emojis added for a more playful touch:

 ## 2.2 Advantages and Applications 🌟

 Building on what Mike outlined in the previous video, Large Language Models (LLMs) are not just another iteration of neural networks; they represent a significant leap forward.
 Before we delve into their myriad applications, let's first unpack what sets LLMs apart from traditional neural networks. 🧐